 NESI CHAIR AND STUDENT REPRESENTATIVE

-Simone Verswijveren has a BSc and MSc in Human Movement Sciences from the Vrije Universiteit, The Netherlands.
-She is currently a PhD Candidate within the Institute for Physical Activity and Nutrition (IPAN) at Deakin University in Melbourne, Australia.
-Her PhD focuses on patterns of physical activity and sedentary behaviour and associations with cardio-metabolic health in children and adolescents.
-Simone is currently chairing the communication team of NESI, and is the 2020-2022 Student Representative on the ISBNPA Executive Committee.
+Dr Simone Verswijveren is a postdoctoral research fellow within the Institute for Physical Activity and Nutrition (IPAN) at Deakin University, Melbourne, Australia.
+She has a BSc and MSc in Human Movement Sciences from the Vrije Universiteit, The Netherlands and finished her PhD studies at IPAN in 2020.
+Her PhD focused on patterns of physical activity and sedentary behaviour and associations with cardio-metabolic health in children and adolescents.
+Simone is currently chairing NESI and is the 2020-2022 Student Representative on the ISBNPA executive committee.

 EARLY CAREER RESEARCHER REPRESENTATIVES

 Dr Jenna Hollis is an Early Career Researcher at Hunter New England Population Health and the University of Newcastle, Australia.
 She recently returned to Australia from the United Kingdom where she was a postdoctoral researcher at the University of Southampton and Rowett Institute of Nutrition and Health (University of Aberdeen).
 Her research interests are in women’s and children’s health; specifically in i) investigating the diet and lifestyle predictors of maternal and child health and ii) translating research findings to primary prevention initiatives that benefit the wider community.
 Jenna is one of the 2020-2022 Early Career Representatives on the ISBNPA Executive Committee.